tornikegomareli/amazing-georgian-games/README.md

 - **Game Title** (required)
 - **Short Description** (required, max 2-3 sentences)
+- **Screenshot or Image** (required) - A screenshot of the game or an image that represents the game
 - **Links** (at least one required):
   - Steam Store page
   - GitHub repository